+Chia seeds are an important staple as both a food and drink source for local communities.
+These plants grow to be a little over 3 feet long, with sprouting leaves attached.
+Most clusters are found in either purple or white.
 Chia seeds are a rich source of antioxidants and nutrients.
-Plus they can be easily consumed in various ways including roasting & grinding them into a unique floor which is referred to as chianpinolli which is made into tamales, tortilla and beverages.
+Plus they can be easily consumed in various ways including roasting & grinding them into a unique floor which is referred to as chianpinolli which is made into tamales, tortilla, and beverages.
 Traditionally the roasted chia seeds were used as gruel which is referred to as Pinole.

 Rich Source of Omega-3 Fatty Acids